pigfly/RMIT_Algorithm_Analysis/README.md

 * ✈️ [Where to ask question](https://github.com/pigfly/RMIT_Algorithm_Analysis/issues)
 * ⏱ When does each session begin ?
     * The web full-stack session will start at every Friday night starting at 8:00PM A.E.S.T.
-* ⏱ When is assignment deadline ?
-    * The current week's assignment will be due on next Thursday 8:00 PM
-    * e.g. Alex attended 26th July session, his assignment for that week will be due on 1st August 8:00 PM
 * 👨‍💻👩‍💻 Am I asking stupid question ?
     * There is no stupid question, if you think something is not clear, ask away in [where to ask question](https://github.com/pigfly/RMIT_Algorithm_Analysis/issues)